mitzvahgirl/stagepix/README.md

 # Instructions

-Clone this repository and bundle to install the required gems.
-Run rake db:migrate and then rake db:seed to add a few projects and users to the database.
+Clone this repository and run bundle install to bundle the required gems.
+Run rake db:migrate and then rake db:seed to add a few users to the database.
 Run shotgun to preview in your browser.